-4.11 EMERGENCY CARE PLAN
+4.11 Emergency Care Plans

-In the event that a child requires emergency care (illness, injury, etc.) we will follow this procedure:
+If a child requires emergency care (illness, injury, etc.) we will follow this procedure:

 - 1. A trained staff member will administer first aid. - 2.
 Parents will be contacted by phone. - 3.
 If parents are unavailable, references listed on the emergency information card will be contacted. - 4.
 If emergency references are unavailable the child's referenced physician will be contacted.
-If necessary emergency services and/or transportation will be contacted if deemed necessary by the staff.
+Emergency services and/or transportation will be contacted if deemed necessary by the staff.
 The family shall cover any medical expense incurred. - 5.
 Any or all of steps 2 4 may be skipped in case of extreme emergency. - 6.
-In case of an island-wide emergency (i.e. tsunami, earthquake, etc.), please refer to Section 7 of the Family Handbook
+In case of an island-wide emergency (i.e. tsunami, earthquake, etc.), please refer to Section 7 of the Family Handbook.

-4.12 STUDENT DRESS CODE
+4.12 Student Dress Code